 This course surveys the major art forms produced by both the Romans and Etruscans.
 The course begins with the Roman Republic (late sixth century B.C.) and concludes with the rule of Constantine in the fourth century A.D.).
 We will discuss the development of the urban, government complex (the Roman Forum), the evolution of domestic architecture, and the major artistic achievements in sculpture, painting, and the minor arts.
 We will focus on how social, economic, religious, political and/or historical events caused these art forms to evolve and change over the centuries.
 (AY).

-ARTH 327 Myth & Ritual in Classical Art 3 Credit Hours
+ARTH 327 Gods, Myth and Worship 3 Credit Hours

 ARTH 331 Erly Christian Byzan Art 3 Credit Hours